Canning Cherry Tomatoes (Two Simple Ways!)

 Packing cherry tomatoes in jars for canning.

 Step one – prep the canner and pack the tomatoes.
-Before you start prepping your tomatoes for canning, go ahead and fill your water bath canner with enough water to cover the jars that you are going to use by about an inch.
+Before you start prepping your tomatoes for canning, go ahead and fill your water bath canner with enough water to cover the jars by about an inch.
 Set it on the stovetop, cover the canner and bring the water to a boil.
 Also, wash your jars, lids, and bands in hot water and soap.
 There is no need to sanitize them, they just need to be clean.

 Wash the tomatoes well in cold water and add them to the jars.
 Pack them tight but make sure to leave 1/2 inch of headspace.